-Pursuant to an investment management and advisory agreement between the Corporation and the Investment Manager dated December 6, 2019 and effective January 1, 2020, and as amended on April 1, 2021 (the "Investment Management and Advisory Agreement"), the Investment Manager manages the portfolio assets in accordance with the investment objective of Urbana.
-Pursuant to the Investment Management and Advisory Agreement, the Investment Manager manages the investments of the Corporation with complete discretion and is authorized with respect to managing the Corporation's investments to invest, reinvest, maintain in cash or cash equivalents, acquire, dispose of and otherwise manage, all or any part of the assets of the Corporation in accordance with its investment objectives and strategies.
-The Investment Management and Advisory Agreement provides that the Investment Manager is entitled to a fee equal to 2.0% per annum of the market value of the Corporation's investment portfolio (the "IM Fee"), and, with the exception of normal course issuer bid purchases, the Investment Manager pays a fee to CSL to cover all charges for brokerage, trade execution and other necessary investment-related services rendered directly or indirectly for the benefit of the Corporation by CSL.
-The IM Fee is accrued daily and paid monthly in arrears.
-Prior to April 1, 2021, the IM Fee was accrued daily and paid quarterly in arrears.
+Pursuant to an investment management and advisory agreement between the Corporation and the Investment Manager dated December 6, 2019 and effective January 1, 2020, and as amended on April 1, 2021 (the "Investment Management and Advisory Agreement"), the Investment Manager manages the Corporation's portfolio assets in accordance with the investment objective of Urbana.
+Pursuant to the Investment Management and Advisory Agreement, the Investment Manager manages the investments of the Corporation with complete discretion and is authorized with respect to managing the Corporation's investments to invest, reinvest, maintain in cash or cash equivalents, acquire, dispose of and otherwise manage, all or any part of the assets of the Corporation in accordance with the Corporation's investment provides that the Investment Manager is entitled to a fee equal to 2.0% per annum of the market value of the Corporation's investment portfolio (the "IM Fee"), and, with the exception of normal course issuer bid purchases, the Investment Manager pays a fee to CSL to cover all charges for brokerage, trade execution and other necessary investment-related services rendered directly or indirectly for the benefit of the Corporation by CSL.
+The

+IM Fee is accrued daily and paid monthly in arrears.
 The Investment Management and Advisory Agreement further provides that in the event that a material conflict of interest arises in connection with the provision of services to the Corporation that is not already addressed in the Investment Management and Advisory Agreement, the Investment Manager shall disclose it to the Corporation, which in consultation with the Corporation's independent directors, will resolve the conflict disclosed by the Investment Manager on a basis satisfactory to such directors.